Jorma Vanamo: Ura

 Between 1951 and 53 Vanamo was again sent to Stockholm, now the first Secretary of the Embassy and Delegation Counselor.
 From Sweden, he became Deputy Director General at the Ministry for Foreign Affairs in the Trade Policy Department in 1953 to negotiate trade agreements with the Soviet Union.
-Vanamo moved to Washington DC in 1954.
+Vanamo moved to Washington, D.C. in 1954.
 The area included administrative matters, consular offices, and political issues.
 After two years in the United States, Vanamo returned to the Ministry of Foreign Affairs as Head of the Administrative Department in 1956.
 After two years in the United States, Vanamo returned to the Ministry of Foreign Affairs as Head of the Administrative Department in 1956.

 Jorma Vanamosta became an Ambassador in Warsaw in 1958, where he also worked for relations between Finland and Bulgaria.
 The Warsaw years were followed four years in Moscow in 1963–67, this time at the ambassador's post.

 During this time as President Urho Kekkonen, during the second time, he was convinced of Vanama's qualifications.
 In 1967, he was appointed State Secretary to the Ministry for Foreign Affairs.
-During his State Secretaryshp, Vanama played an important role in dealing with the investigation of the operation of the Soviet Ambassador Aleksey Beljakov.
+During his State Secretaryship, Vanama played an important role in dealing with the investigation of the operation of the Soviet Ambassador Aleksey Beljakov.
 Beljakov was revealed to support the Stalinist hardline wing of the Finnish Communist Party, which naturally strengthened the ideological role of the Soviet Union in domestic politics in Finland.
 The case led to the resignation of Beljakov from his post and return to his native country in the spring of 1971.